Following on from Pt 1…

 Ecuador is incredibly cheap to eat.
 A three course almuerzo – soup, main, juice and sometimes even a desert or piece of fruit – is often as little as a $1.75.
 Get used to soggy popcorn though: Ecuadorians lob them in their soups.

 Farewell beloved XTRs…

 The Need to Know Bit:

 There’s various dirt road options around here, depending on how you want to do it.
 To take the back way from Simiatug (3200m) to Salinas (3550m), ask for the road to Cocha Dorada.
-At the school, the road continues to the left towards Tingu, linking up eventually with the Ambato-Guaranda highway – if you were heading directly for Chimborazo.
+At the school, the road continues to the left towards Tingu, linking up eventually with the Ambato-Guaranda highway, and onto Chimborazo.
 Or you can turn right, as I did, heading for the main dirt road at Rayobamba.
-Once you hit the road, take a left, complete the rest the climb to above 4000m, then drop down into Salinas for the last 5-6km.
+Once you hit the road, take a left, complete the rest the climb to 4000m+, then drop down into Salinas for the last 5-6km.
 Via the back way, it’s about 22kms from Simiatug to Salinas.

 To go directly from Simiatug to the main Ambato-Guaranda highway, ask for the road to El Salado – it’s dirt, and the one the buses take.
 Follow this up and over the pass (14km up on dirt, 10km down on cobbles, max height 4250m).
 Before the pass, the dirt road is joined by another to the right – that’s the route via Cocha Dorada, an alternative road that loops round the opposite side of the valley, and the way you’d come if you were riding from Salinas and wanted to avoid dropping down into Simiatug.